DavidPnb/obsidian-notes/70-79 Artes/70 Arte y Diseño.md

 # Arte y Diseño
 ## Recursos
 ### Libros
-- Steal Like an Artist Trilogy by Austin Kleon
 - **Comics**
 	- Understanding Comics by Scott McCloud
 	- How to Draw Comics the Marvel Way by Stan Lee